HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/intuitive_design_feature_updates.md

 # Feature updates for intuitive design and editing experience

-Presentation Designer introduces multiple improvements to deliver a more intuitive design and editing experience.
-This topic summarizes the behavior and usage of the recent feature updates under epic DXQ-44699.
+Presentation Designer introduces several improvements to provide a more intuitive design and editing experience.
+This topic summarizes the behavior and usage of the latest feature updates under epic DXQ-44699.

 The updates include:

 - Image selection from HCL Digital Asset Management (DAM)
-- Enhanced color picker for styling
 - Correct back-button navigation to the authoring page
 - Stackable in-app notifications
 - Responsive grid controls by device context